laila-kelloniemi/Twimba/README.md

 Twimba was built using vanilla Javascript.
-Many of its features present common development problems, which could have been solved using frameworks and libraries.
-However, the intent for building Twimba was to learn how to think through pure Javascript and find solutions to problems using only the coding language in question.
+Many of its features present common development problems, which could be solved using frameworks and libraries.
+However, the purpose of building Twimba was to develop problem-solving skills and gain a deeper understanding of pure JavaScript by relying solely on the coding language itself.

 <p>&nbsp;</p>